omonimus1/SEM_group_project/use-cases/use-case-9.md

-#USE CASE: 8 Produce a Report on the languages spoken.
+#USE CASE: 8 Information about languages spoken to be accessible.
 ##CHARACTERISTIC INFORMATION
 ###Goal in Context
-9. As a Data Analyst I want to be able to receive a report for the number of people who speak Spanish, English, Hindi, Arabic and Chinese in ascending order including the percentage of the world population so that I can make an analysis about the most spoken language.
+As a development team we would like  to provide the data analysts with information about the number of people who speak Spanish, English, Hindi, Arabic and Chinese in ascending order including the percentage of the world population so that it can be used for analysis about the most spoken language.

 ###Scope
 Organisation.